valorekhov/netcore2-csom/README.md

 ## Cons

-* PCL libs do not expose synchornous clientContex.Execute() methods, only exposing ExecuteAsync() varians.
+* PCL libs do not expose synchornous clientContex.Execute() methods, only exposing ExecuteAsync() variants.
 This will require client code to be upaded to work with the async-await pattern.